 Ankle pain can make it difficult to walk or even stand.
-Located in Decatur and Sandy Springs, Dr. Karsch offers diagnosis and treatment for patients in the Greater Atlanta area.
+Located in Sandy Springs, Dr. Karsch offers diagnosis and treatment for patients in the Greater Atlanta area.
 Dr. Karsch has over 20 years of experience dealing with ankle pain.

 The ankle consists of three bones attached by muscles, tendons, and ligaments that connect the foot to the leg.
 This complex structure can be susceptible to injury.
 Pain can occur on the inside or outside of your ankle and along the Achilles tendon, which connects the muscles in your lower leg to your heel bone.
 Severe ankle pain, especially following injury, should be seen by a doctor to avoid sustaining permanent damage.

 Most ankle pain and injuries occur from excessive rolling and twisting of the ankle, usually as the result of an accident, or activities such as jumping or falling causing sudden stress to the joint.
 Ankle injuries are common in athletes or those whose work is demanding and physical.
 The injuries can be the result of a torn ligament (ankle sprain) or from a broken bone (ankle fracture) both of which can result in severe pain and impaired mobility.
 The ankle joint is stabilized by different ligaments and other soft tissues, which may also be injured during an ankle fracture.
 If an ankle is fractured, there is immediate swelling and pain around the ankle as well as impaired mobility.